-Delegation is the relationship that exists when a midwife devolves aspects of midwifery practice to another person.
-Delegations are made to meet the woman and her baby's health needs.
-The midwife who is delegating retains accountability for the decision to delegate.
-The midwife is also accountable for monitoring of the communication of the delegation to the relevant persons and for the practice outcomes.
+Delegation is the relationship that exists when a nurse devolves aspects of nursing practice to another person.
+Delegations are made to meet the person's health needs.
+The nurse who is delegating retains accountability for the decision to delegate.
+The nurse is also accountable for monitoring of the communication of the delegation to the relevant persons and for the practice outcomes.
 Both parties share the responsibility of making the delegation decision, which includes assessment of the competence and risks.
 For further details see the NMBA National framework for the development of decision-making tools for nursing and midwifery practice.